-I’ve become obsessed with the concept of curiosity in the past couple years (if you’ve followed along with my Puzzlements mailer you’re well aware of this!).
-It’s such a powerful component of learning, yet, as a teacher, I knew nothing about it.
+I’ve become obsessed with the concept of curiosity in the past couple of years (if you’ve followed along with my Puzzlements mailer you’re well aware of this!).
+It’s such a powerful component of learning, yet, as a teacher, I knew nothing about curiosity!.
 There’s lots of interesting research and resources out there and I’d like to try to break down what I’ve learned so far.
-This is the first in a series on curiosity in the classroom.

 Curiosity is Powerful!

 Perhaps it goes without saying, but curiosity is powerful.
 It grabs hold of us and doesn’t let go.
 Once you start wondering about something, you simply must know the answer!
 And it is thoroughly unsatisfying to be left hanging.

 You know when you’ve captured my class’ curiosity: they won’t leave for recess, lunch, or the end of the day.
 I would have to shoo them out!